openmoh/openmohaa/README.md

 ## Compiling

 OpenMoHAA supports any architecture, thanks to the CMake build system and cross-platform code/libraries.
-While the most common Little-Endian architectures (arm, aarch64, x86, x86_64) have been tested and confirmed to work, big-Endian architectures should be supported as well; however, they remain untested.
+While the most common little-Endian architectures (arm, aarch64, x86, x86_64) have been tested and confirmed to work, big-Endian architectures should be supported as well; however, they remain untested.

 The following tools are required for all platforms:
 - CMake >= 3.5